snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 "I remember when I left on my journey.
 It feels like a thousand years ago now."
 The line, as usual, was met with polite chuckles.
-Taryn had been hearing such comments from his parents his whole life. *Why does he have to embarrass me, now of all times?* Taryn thought.
+Taryn had been hearing such comments from his parents his whole life. *Ugh.
+So cliche.
+Why does he have to embarrass me, now of all times?* Taryn thought.

 "Journey isn't just about adventure.
 It's about growth.
 About knowledge.